 It attracts the best talent from the market by positioning the company as a ‘Great Place to Work’ and helps the organization maintain competitive edge by unlocking the true potential of its employees and teams.

-To these fine folks who add the extra drive to business results (without appearing to do so), it is therefore time to say “Thanks for doing the right thing, dude!"
+To these fine folks who add the extra drive to business results (without appearing to do so), it is, therefore, time to say, "Thanks for doing the right thing, dude!"
 Let's make it a habit.

-Devise a special Employee Rewards and Recognition program for anyone who R's and R's.
+- Recognition for Awardees: Devise a special Employee Rewards and Recognition program for anyone who R's and R's.

-Celebrate their milestones at every step – at team meetings, over the intranet, in staff newsletters.
+- Milestones: Celebrate their milestones at every step – at team meetings, over the intranet, in staff newsletters.

 - Empower: Optimize authority zones flows to help them function free.